 If for some reason you need a chill out though, head to one of the beaches closer to TC.
 Sit and nap on the water before heading back into TC for the evening.
 I think this is called Disco Nap by some…haha, but whatever you want to call it.

 We have some awesome places for dinner here.
-Everyone here loves to eat here and eat well to say the least.
-So here are where I suggest for dinner.
+Everyone here loves to eat here and eat well, to say the least.
+So here are what I suggest for dinner.
 I always let people pick because it just depends on what you want and what you want to experience.
 I would suggest at all of these places to make a reservation, especially in the summer months.

-- Cook’s House – A small and tiny dining experience that brings along amazing local food with beautifully created meals.
-A home like experience with high-end food you don’t want to miss. ****Make Reservations*****
+- Cook’s House is a small and tiny dining experience that brings amazing local food with beautifully created meals.
+A home-like experience with high-end food you don’t want to miss. ****Make Reservations*****